microsoft/copilot-pg/README.md

 ```

 At that point, you'll be able to save the results as a CSV file, which will save it into a `/csvs` directory in your project.

+## TODO

+ - Alter statement check
+ - Variables for connection
+ - Build May 8